1. What is chest wall pain?

 - Costochondritis – inflammation of parts of the ribs (called costal cartilages)

-- Tietze’s syndrome – inflammation of the costal cartilages and swelling
+- Tietze syndrome – inflammation and swelling of the costal cartilages

 You may find it helpful to rest and avoid sudden movements that increase the pain.
-Pain relief such as paracetamol or a non-steroidal anti-inflammatory such as ibuprofen (as a cream, gel or tablet) may help.
+Pain relief like paracetamol or ibuprofen (as a cream, gel or tablet) may help.

-Your specialist may suggest injecting the painful area with a local anaesthetic and steroid.
+Your specialist may suggest injecting the painful area with a local anaesthetic and a steroid.

-Smoking can make the inflammation worse, so you may find that your pain lessens if you cut down or stop altogether.
+Smoking can make the inflammation worse, so you may find that your pain improves if you cut down or stop altogether.

 5. Coping with chest wall pain

-Having breast pain doesn’t increase your risk of breast cancer.
-However, it’s still important to be breast aware and go back to your GP if the pain increases or changes, or you notice any other changes in your breasts.
+On its own, breast pain is rarely a sign of breast cancer.
+But it’s still important to be breast aware and go back to your GP if the pain increases or changes, you notice any other changes in your breasts, or you need support.